About

 The Fraternity was founded on July 18, 1988 at the Abbey of Hauterive (Switzerland) by a dozen priests and a score of seminarians.
 Shortly after the Fraternity’s foundation and following upon a request by Cardinal Ratzinger, Bishop Joseph Stimpfle of Augsburg, Germany granted the Fraternity a home in Wigratzbad, a Marian shrine in Bavaria that now lodges the Fraternity’s European seminary.
 Some years later, a second seminary was opened in the USA and it now resides in Denton, a small town outside Lincoln in the State of Nebraska.

 The Fraternity has chosen St. Peter as their special patron in order to express their gratitude, filial love, and loyalty to the Supreme Pontiff.
-With more than 300 priests and 150 seminarians from 30 countries (including 2 from New Zealand), the Fraternity serves in over 130 dioceses on 5 continents.
+With more than 380 priests (including 4 New Zealanders) and 180 seminarians from 30 countries (including 3 from New Zealand), the Fraternity serves in over 130 dioceses on 5 continents.
 International headquarters are located in Fribourg, Switzerland and North American headquarters in the Diocese of Scranton, Pennsylvania.
 Fraternity seminarians receive training at one of two international seminaries: Priesterseminar Sankt Petrus in Wigratzbad, Germany (for German and French speakers) and Our Lady of Guadalupe Seminary in Denton, Nebraska (for English speakers). click here to find out more.